Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models: Asymptotics of the estimators

-(iii)\quad $\lim\sup\limits_{N\to \infty,k-s> (\log T)^2} \left\|\frac{1}{N\sqrt{k-s}\sqrt{\log\log N^2(k-s)}}\sum\limits _{t=s+1}^{k}\sum\limits _{i=1}^{N}\sum\limits _{h=1}^{N}\lambda_{i}\lambda_{h}^{'}(e_{it}e_{ht}-E(e_{it}e_{ht}))\right\|\leq M.$ \end{assum} Assumptions \ref{factors}-\ref{eigenvalues} are standard in the factor model literature.
-Assumption \ref{factors} (i) is similar to Assumption A in Bai (2003) and (ii) imposes restrictions on $B_j$ and $B_{j-1}$ to ensure the identification of the breakpoint.
-Assumption \ref{factors} (ii) rules out the case that $B_j=-B_{j-1}$ since the objective function (\ref{obj1_fun}) can not identify the difference between $\hat \Sigma_{j-1}$ and $\hat \Sigma_{j}$.
+Assumptions \ref{factors}--\ref{eigenvalues} are standard in the factor model literature.
+Assumption \ref{factors} (i) is similar to Assumption A in \cite{Bai2003} and (ii) imposes restrictions on $B_j$ and $B_{j-1}$ to ensure the identification of the breakpoint.
+Assumption \ref{factors} (ii) rules out the case that $B_j=-B_{j-1}$ since the objective function (\ref{obj1_fun}) cannot identify the difference between $\hat \Sigma_{j-1}$ and $\hat \Sigma_{j}$.
+Our analysis focuses on the case of fixed-magnitude breaks to facilitate the development of the statistical properties of near-zero eigenvalues established in Proposition 2.
 Assumption \ref{factors} (iii) implies that $\Sigma_G$ is positive definite.
-Assumption \ref{Factor_Loadings} is similar to Assumption B of Bai (2003).
+Assumption \ref{Factor_Loadings} is similar to Assumption B of \cite{Bai2003}.
 Assumption \ref{Depen_and_Hetero} allows for weakly correlated error terms in both time and cross-sectional dimensions.
 Assumption \ref{Weak_Dependence} means that the factors and idiosyncratic errors are allowed to be weakly dependent within each regime.
-Assumption \ref{eigenvalues} corresponds to Assumption G in Bai (2003).
-Assumption \ref{Hajek-Renyi} corresponds to Assumption 7 of Baltagi et al. (2021), which allows the H\'{a}jek-R\'{e}nyi inequality to be applicable to the second moment process of the factors.
+Assumption \ref{eigenvalues} corresponds to Assumption G in \cite{Bai2003}.
+Assumption \ref{Hajek-Renyi} corresponds to Assumption 7 of \cite{Baltagi2021}, which allows the H\'{a}jek--R\'{e}nyi inequality to be applicable to the second moment process of the factors.

 Assumptions \ref{error_sup} and \ref{Central_Limit} are similar to Assumptions 7 and 8 of DBH.
-Assumptions \ref{error_sup} and \ref{Central_Limit}(i) impose further conditions on the weak dependence among the idiosyncratic error, while parts (ii) and (iii) of Assumption \ref{Central_Limit} are implications of the Law of the Iterated Logarithm (LIL). \begin{assum} With probability approaching one (w.p.a.1), the following inequalities hold:
+The terms within the squared norm in Assumption \ref{error_sup} are standard in the factor model literature and are typically $O_p(1)$ (e.g., Assumptions C(5), F(1), and F(3) in \cite{Bai2003}).
+Our assumption strengthens these traditional conditions by requiring that the averages of these squared terms remain uniformly $O_p(1)$ over sub-intervals with length exceeding $(\log T)^2$.
+We provide sufficient conditions for this uniformity in Section C of the Supplementary Appendix.
+Assumption \ref{Central_Limit} concerns the partial sums of the mean-zero processes $Z_{N,t}^{(1)}$ and $Z_{N,t}^{(2)}$ over candidate sub-intervals $(s, k]$, where $Z_{N,t}^{(1)}=\frac{1}{\sqrt N}\sum_{i=1}^{N}\lambda_i f_t'e_{it}$ and $Z_{N,t}^{(2)}=\frac{1}{N}\sum_{i=1}^{N}\sum_{j=1}^{N}\lambda_i\lambda_j'\bigl(e_{it}e_{jt}-E[e_{it}e_{jt}]\bigr)$.
+For $k-s \ge \eta T$, the required $O_p(1)$ bound is a direct consequence of a Functional Central Limit Theorem.
+For shorter intervals where $k-s \ge (\log T)^2$, the relevant upper envelope involves a $\log\log$ factor, consistent with the Law of the Iterated Logarithm.
+Detailed derivations for a benchmark example illustrating the feasibility of Assumption \ref{Central_Limit} are provided in Section C of the Supplementary Appendix.